scottyschup/ruby-curriculum/oo-design/hiding.md

 where a method is obviously internal to the workings of the class.
 Robust code ready to release to the outside world should be checked for this, though.

-## Exercises
-Estimated time: 1.5hr.

-You broke down the following problems into objects previously (Decomposition into Objects), now describe the public methods for the classes you had defined.

-Show the monopoly problem to a TA to get their sign off on your design.